By Sinead Carew

-Hong Kong's Hang Seng index futures were down 2 percent and Nikkei futures were down 6 percent, suggesting there may be more losses in store when trading resumes in Asia on Tuesday.
+Hong Kong's Hang Seng index futures (HSIc1) were down 2 percent and Nikkei futures (NKc1) fell 6 percent, suggesting there may be more losses in store when trading resumes in Asia on Tuesday.

-European stocks closed off 5.4 percent after Asian shares slumped to three-year lows when a three-month-long rout in Chinese equities threatened to get out of hand.
+European stocks (.FTEU3) closed off 5.4 percent after Asian shares slumped to three-year lows when a three-month-long rout in Chinese equities threatened to get out of hand. [.SS]

 U.S. markets had some reprieve after Europe closed but then pushed back down toward early lows in late afternoon.